jianvora/CS-Calibrations/README.md

 Some parameters to better understand the above scripts:

-'
-N length of the signal to be acquired
-'
+`
+N - length of the signal to be acquired r - maximum frequency perturbation value in MRI acquisition noisefrac - fraction of noise in the measurements (for simulation purposes) r_gain - maximum gain perturbation numdeltas - number of unique frequency perturbation parameters numgains - numer of unique gain perturbation parameters `